Skills and Jobs – Investing for Youth: financing the future of Europe’s young generations

 Youth unemployment is one of the main challenges facing Europe.
 The EIB Group's "Skills and Jobs – Investing for Youth" programme aims to address the jobs crisis facing the EU's young generation of 15-24 year olds.

 - To boost "Jobs for Youth" across the EU by improving access to finance for SMEs

 - To enhance employability via "Investment in Skills", targeting projects focused on education, vocational training and student finance

-Without urgent action to develop our young jobseekers into a skilled and experienced workforce, Europe’s viability as an innovative and competitive market is at risk.
+Without urgent action to develop our young jobseekers into a skilled and experienced workforce, Europe's viability as an innovative and competitive market is at risk.
 Such an exceptional problem requires a coherent and coordinated response.
-The Bank’s programme is envisaged to complement the EU Youth Employment Initiative, as well as the multiple national and regional schemes initiated by the Member States.
+The Bank's programme complements the EU Youth Employment Initiative, as well as the multiple national and regional schemes at EU Member State level.

 The Bank has also been active in the financing of skills acquisition and development since 1993, improving access to education and training, developing the quality of tertiary education and promoting life-long learning.

 The "Skills and Jobs" programme aims to target a wide range of projects in both the public and private sectors which actively promote youth employment measures.
 Financing of investment, working capital and youth oriented training programmes will all be eligible.
 Equally, the initiative will foster youth employment programmes promoted by the public sector, such as investment in educational facilities, student loan schemes and young employee mobility initiatives.

 Whilst all 28 EU Member States qualify for support, the programme's focus will be on projects located in regions where youth unemployment exceeds 25% and in areas with particularly difficult labour market conditions, including France, the UK and Poland.